Do you suffer from travel anxiety?

 With the sun setting, the lamps lining the narrow medieval streets flickered as we strolled the passageways of the city’s Quadrilatero.
 These small alleyways, which lead from the Piazza Maggiore, form the epicentre of the foodie scene in Bologna.

 Teeming with people from morning to night, this is the ideal place to come for an apertif before dinner, or to stock up on the highest quality meat and cheese products.

 For real foodies looking to immerse themselves in the region’s culinary delights, there are a number of food tours available in and around the city.
 These can be booked via the city’s tourist information office.

 Laid back, friendly and more accessible than some of its neighbours, Bologna is a place to be enjoyed at a slow and relaxed pace.
-Despite still possessing an extensive list of things to see in Bologna, this is a city I’ll return to simply when I’m in need of some warming food, gentle strolls and a dose of inspiring history.
+Despite still possessing an extensive list of things to do and see, this is a city I’ll return to (again and again) when I’m in need of some warming food, gentle strolls and a dose of inspiring history.